 This syllabus is a little long but it is not complicated.
-I provide a short version for a quick basic overview.
+I provide a Short Version for a quick basic overview.
 The class rules are straightforward, and make sense once you get the hang of it.
-Part of the reason it is long is because it is attempting to be very clear or it is attempting to cover many possible situations in order to be fair.
-So do not worry too much about the syllabus; just follow the basic rules and you'll be fine in most cases.
-(See Short Version to get the main ideas.
-Main ideas also in bold here)
+Part of the reason it is long is because it is attempting to be very clear or it is attempting to cover many possible situations (reducing personal biases) in order to be fair.
+So do not "stress out" about the syllabus; just read it, follow the basic rules and you'll be fine in most cases.
+(See Short Version to get the basic rules.
+Basic rules also in bold here)